-The total amount of In-Network Deductible and applicable Coinsurance and/or Copayment and the Out-of-Network Deductible and applicable Coinsurance and/or Copayment each Member must pay for Covered Medical Expenses and Dental Services incurred during the Benefit Period.
-Once the Member has satisfied the applicable Out of Pocket Amount, the Member will not be required to pay the Member's Deductible and applicable Coinsurance and/or Copayment for Covered Medical Expenses and Dental Services for the remainder of that Benefit Period.
+The total amount of applicable In-Network Deductible, Coinsurance and/or Copayment, and the applicable Out-of-Network Deductible, Coinsurance and/or Copayment each Member must pay for Covered Medical Expenses and Dental Services incurred during the Benefit Period.
+Once the Member has satisfied the applicable Out of Pocket Amount, the Member will not be required to pay the Member's applicable Deductible, Coinsurance and/or Copayment for Covered Medical Expenses and Dental Services for the remainder of that Benefit Period.
 The Out of Pocket Amount for the Member is listed in the Schedule of Benefits.
 The In-Network and Out-of-Network Out of Pocket Amounts are separate, and one does not accumulate to the other.

-If a Member is in the Hospital on the last day of the Member's Benefit Period and continuously confined through the first day of the next Benefit Period, the Deductible and Coinsurance for the entire Hospital stay (facility charges only) will only apply to the Out of Pocket Amount of the Benefit Period in which the inpatient stay began.
-If the Member satisfied the Out of Pocket Amount prior to that Hospital stay, no Deductible or Coinsurance will be applied to that stay.
+If a Member is in the Hospital on the last day of the Member's Benefit Period and continuously confined through the first day of the next Benefit Period, the applicable Deductible, Coinsurance and/or Copayment for the entire Hospital stay (facility charges only) will only apply to the applicable Out of Pocket Amount of the Benefit Period in which the inpatient stay began.
+If the Member satisfied the Out of Pocket Amount prior to that Hospital stay, no applicable Deductible, Coinsurance and/or Copayment will be applied to that stay.

-Non-covered services, the amount the Member pays for the difference between a Brand-Name Drug and the Generic equivalent, the nonparticipating Pharmacy 50% Benefit reduction and amounts over the allowed amount billed by a nonparticipating provider, do not accumulate to the Out of Pocket Amount and are the Member's responsibility.
+Non-covered services, the nonparticipating Pharmacy 50% Benefit reduction, and amounts over the allowed amount billed by a nonparticipating provider do not accumulate to the Out of Pocket Amount and are the Member's responsibility.